simon-yeunglm/WakeOnLAN/README.md

 4. Click the **Wake** button.
 5. *Windows Remote Desktop App* will be launched automatically if your office PC is turned on.
 ![WakeOnLANClient.exe connect success](/screenshots/client_connect.png)

+### Mac OS
+A **WakeOnLANScriptMacOS.command** script file is provided for Mac OS user to send the wake on LAN message to the **Wake On LAN Server**
+1. Run the **WakeOnLANMessage.exe** on a Windows machine to create the wake on LAN message to be sent to server e.g. WakeOnLANMessage.exe [MAC Address of target wake up machine, e.g. 11-22-33-44-55-66] WakeOnLAN.msg
+2. Copy the **WakeOnLANScriptMacOS.command** script and **WakeOnLAN.msg** to the Mac machine.
+3. Double click the **WakeOnLANScriptMacOS.command** script to send the wake on LAN message to the server to wake up the target machine.